 The Remuneration Policy is intended to attract, retain and motivate employees to achieve the objectives of the Company, to align to its values and to operate within its risk appetite and risk management framework.
-It is noted that the documented policy in place is set at a Group level and no specific elements or adjustments to this policy are deemed necessary for the Company.
+It is noted that the documented policy in place is set at a Group level.